 The NASB reads, “by Him all things were created,” but later adds that “all things have been created through Him.”
 This means that God is the Creator, but God created through His Son.
-This is made clear by other translations:
+The basic meaning of the Greek word translated as “by” in this verse is “in.”
+This is made clear by other translations of this verse:

 “For in him all things were created …

-The letter refers to “Christ’s afflictions” (Col 1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe internal suffering.
-All evil forces gathered their focus on Him in an effort to make Him act in His own interest.
+The letter refers to “Christ’s afflictions” (Col 1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe emotional suffering.
+All evil forces gathered their focus on Him in an effort to make Him use His power to act against God’s will (Luke 22:42).
 But apart from these “afflictions,” this letter does not mention anything which Jesus do or did.
 The Father did everything.
 This principle, namely that God is the active Force, as opposed to Jesus, is consistent with what Jesus said, as recorded in John: